Neymar, David Bowie, and being a victim of your own genius

 The Brazil international rose to become one of the world’s best by conjuring the outrageous from thin air, and that is clearly how he plans to stay there.
 He may not have won a Ballon d’Or yet, but if there were an award for footballing artistry, he’d win it every year.

-Tuesday night saw the action between Paris Saint Germain and Istanbul Basaksehir suspended after the fourth official was accused of using racist language towards the visitor’s assistant coach, Pierre Webo.
+Tuesday, December 8th 2020 saw the action between Paris Saint Germain and Istanbul Basaksehir suspended after the fourth official was accused of using racist language towards the visitor’s assistant coach, Pierre Webo.

 Both teams walked off in a show of solidarity.

-Last night saw the sides return, with a fresh set of officials in place, and while it is crucial to never forget how far football still has to go when it comes to tackling prejudice, we all needed a reminder of why we love the game.
+The following night saw the sides return, with a fresh set of officials in place, and while it is crucial to never forget how far football still has to go when it comes to tackling prejudice, we all needed a reminder of why we love the game.

 Who better to provide that than Neymar?